selvacodes/robotasks/README.md

 # Robo Task runner

-Steps to use robo cli for bundling / minification for linox
+Steps to use robo cli for bundling / minification for linux

 1) Install **composer** globally